utahcon/action-hugo/README.md

 You can even leverage them without Github Actions: [see here](https://hub.docker.com/r/utahcon/hugo)

+## Hugo Modules support added in v0.80.0

+Starting with `action-hugo` v0.80.0 you can now use [Hugo Modules](https://gohugo.io/hugo-modules/).
+Enjoy!

 ## Usage
 Simple to use, just add a step to your workflow as follows: